Neuromuscular Disorders

 • Fasciotomy may be required |

 Intravenous glucose may reduce the likelihood of muscle injury during delivery in carnitine palmitoyltransferase deficiency and muscle phosphorylase deficiency by improving fuel availability.
-However, fluids containing glucose potentiate the energy crises in phosphofructokinase deficiency; intravenous fluids containing lactate should be substituted.
+However, fluids containing glucose potentiate the energy crises in phosphofructokinase deficiency; intravenous fluids containing lactate should be used.

 The precautions are the same as for malignant hyperthermia.